ClementMadiot/freeCodeCamp_frontend-libraries/Projects/5_25_+_5_Clock/README.md

 - User Story #27: The audio element with id="beep" must be 1 second or longer.✅

-- User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.❌
+- User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.✅

 ## <br /> <a name="tech-stack">🛠 Technology Used</a>